 And, perhaps most importantly, there is the hope of control: The productivity industry offers the promise that IT users can reclaim ownership of their time in today’s always-on workplace.

-Feelings like these are becoming a mantra for a disgruntled generation who seek a different future, we just need a little courage to go for it.
+Feelings like these are becoming a mantra for a disgruntled generation who seek a different future.